Spine fractures/vertebral compression fractures

 Spine fracture treatment options at Memphis Vascular Center

-Conservative treatment such as pain medication, back braces and physical therapy can help to control the pain, but they do not address the cause of the pain–the fracture itself.
+Conservative treatment such as pain medication, back braces and physical therapy can help to control the pain, but they do not address the cause of the pain–the spine fracture itself.
 New and minimally invasive approaches to treating spine fractures are now available as a safe and effective alternative to surgery.

 Vertebroplasty is a procedure where an interventional radiologist uses imaging to guide a needle into the collapsed vertebra.
 A special, fast-drying cement is then injected into the bone, stabilizing and strengthening it.